Top 50+ Embedded C Interview Questions and Answers

 Ans:

-11. Can you provide examples of how pointers are used to interface with hardware peripherals in embedded C programming?
+11. Can you give examples of using pointers to interface with hardware in embedded C?

 Ans: